DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

   * Messages are placed on this queue when the set of core forecasting engine workflows associated with non-forecast data is updated.
 Messages are processed by the **RefreshNonDisplayGroupData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **NON_DISPLAY_GROUP_WORKFLOW** table.
 * Microsoft Azure service bus queue named **fews-ignored-workflows-queue**
   * Messages are placed on this queue when the set of core forecasting engine workflows that should be ignored for staging puposes is updated .
 Messages are processed by the **RefreshIgnoredWorkflowData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **IGNORED_WORKFLOW** table.
+* Microsoft Azure service bus queue named **fews-mvt-queue**
+  * Messages are placed on this queue when the set of multivariate thresholds mapping data is updated.
+Messages are processed by the **RefreshMVTData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **MULTIVARIATE_THRESHOLDS** table.
 * Optional Microsoft Azure service bus queue named **fews-staged-timeseries-queue**
   * This queue is optional and only required when combined with a corresponding active output binding on the **ImportFromFews** function.
 Messages are placed on this queue when the **ImportFromFews** function loads timeseries data associated with a task run into the staging database.
 A message is sent for each row inserted into the **TIMESERIES** table.